Breast Implants Sydney

 Let’s now look at each of the above patient choices:

 Implant Filler Material: Saline Breast Implants have never proved very popular in Australia due to their less natural ‘feel’ and the risk of deflation through leakage.
 Additionally, all Saline Breast Implants are Round in shape, never ‘Tear-Drop’.
 Saline Breast implants only really came into popularity in America during the early 1990’s when it was thought that Silicone could trigger various auto-immune disorders.
-When that theory was disproven, Silicone-filled Breast Implants once again became the preferred implants simply because they have a more natural ‘feel’.
-Currently, the only advantage of saline breast implants is that they can be inserted in a rolled-up, empty state through tiny incisions around the nipple or through the navel, and once in place, filled to the desired size.
+When that was disproven, Silicone-filled Breast Implants once again became the preferred implants simply because they have a more natural ‘feel’.
+Currently, the only advantage of saline breast implants is that they can be inserted in a rolled-up, empty state through a tiny incision around the nipple or through the navel, and once in place, filled to the desired size.

 Breast Implant Shapes: Both ‘Tear-Drop’ and Round Implants are equally popular.
 Round Breast Implants give more fullness at the top of the breast and so can be the better choice if much upper breast volume has been lost after breast-feeding or weight loss.
 On the other hand, ‘Tear-Drop’ Breast Implants offer a more natural shape because they taper towards the top of the implant and so deliver a more natural breast profile by delivering a straight-line drape of skin from the collar-bone down to the nipple.
 Basically, the choice between these two shapes is a personal one depending on the particular ‘look’ a patient is after.

-Breast Implant Surfaces are currently a controversial and much publicised media topic owing to the issue of BIA-ALCL (Breast Implant Associated – Anaplastic Large Cell Lymphoma) – a rare tumour of the cells of the immune system that can occur in association with some types of breast implant surfaces more than others.
+Breast Implant Surfaces are currently a controversial and much publicised media topic owing to the issue of BIA-ALCL (Breast Implant Associated – Anaplastic Large Cell Lymphoma) – a rare tumour of the cells of the immune system that can occur in association with some types of breast implant surfaces more so than others.

 Currently, the theory is that BIA-ALCL may be due to a bacterium getting into the crypts of a textured implant surface at the time of insertion.
 However, this theory does not explain why some cases of BIA-ALCL have now been found with Smooth Surface Breast Implants.